fusionalliance/starter-kit/docs/templates/README.md

-# Templates
+# Delivery Quality Templates

-This directory is for project documents templates.
+This directory is for templates relating to delivering quality digital products.